Henry Benedict Stuart: Personal life

 Things became easier after the death of James in 1766.
-From 1769 onwards Henry remained close to Monsignor Angelo Cesarini, a nobleman from Perugia, who under Henry's protection won various honours, was made canon of the cathedral in Frascati, and in 1801 became Bishop of Milevi.
+From 1769 onwards Henry remained close to Angelo Cesarini, a nobleman from Perugia, who under Henry's protection won various honours, was made canon of the cathedral in Frascati, and in 1801 became Bishop of Milevi.
 Henry died with Cesarini at his side, as for the past 32 years.
 Cesarini was later buried in the church of Santa Maria in Vallicella.

 These relationships may have had a romantic element.

 Legacy

-Under his will, which he signed as "Henry R" (i.e. Rex or king), he was succeeded in all his claimed British rights by his nearest blood-relative and friend, Charles Emmanuel IV of Sardinia.
-Like his successors, Charles neither asserted nor renounced his Jacobite claims.
-Charles Emmanuel and the succeeding kings of Sardinia had other vital interests in Italy which would have been harmed by pursuing a hopeless cause in Britain.
+Under his will, which he signed as "Henry R" (i.e. Rex or king), he was succeeded in all his claimed British rights by his nearest blood-relative and friend, King Charles Emmanuel IV of Sardinia.
+Like his successors, Charles Emmanuel neither asserted nor renounced his Jacobite claims.

-Contrary to popular belief, he did not leave the Crown Jewels to the Prince of Wales, afterwards George IV of the United Kingdom.
-All his property was entrusted to Monsignor Angelo Cesarini for distribution.
-Cesarini sent the Prince of Wales several jewels from Henry's private collection.
-These included a "Lesser George" (thought to have been worn by Charles I at his execution, and now at Windsor Castle) and a St Andrew's Cross (now at Edinburgh Castle), which are insignia of the orders of the Garter and the Thistle, and also a ruby ring.
-Nevertheless, this gift was not a formal renunciation of the Jacobite claim.
+In his will he left the Crown Jewels of the United Kingdom to the Prince of Wales, the future George IV.

 Henry, his brother, his father and his mother are buried in the crypt of St. Peter's Basilica in the Vatican.
 There is a monument to the Royal Stuarts on one of the columns in the basilica proper, designed by Antonio Canova.
-The monument was originally commissioned by Monsignor Angelo Cesarini, executor of Henry Benedict's estate.
-Among the subscribers, curiously, was George IV, who became an admirer of the Stuart legend.
+The monument was originally commissioned by Angelo Cesarini, executor of Henry Benedict's estate.
+Among the subscribers was George IV.

-The monument was restored at the expense of the late Queen Elizabeth the Queen Mother.
+The monument was restored at the expense of Queen Elizabeth The Queen Mother in the 1940s.

-Titles, styles, honours and arms

-Titles as cardinal

-During his life, Cardinal Stuart was assigned the following Diaconia and Tituli: